 From May 15 to July 21, 2018, the gallery is hosting a solo exhibition of the Japanese artist Susumu Shingu, entitled COSMOS.
 Following his previous exhibitions at the gallery, Sculptures du respir in 2006, Planet of Wind and Water in 2009, and Beyond Time in 2012, COSMOS presents a selection of the artist’s mobile sculptures and recent collages, as well as some of his exceptional sculptural studies.
-The new solo show by Susumu Shingu will connect to the important retrospective Spaceship that the Mudam Luxembourg—Musée d’Art Moderne Grand-Duc dedicates to his work from May 18, 2018 to January 6, 2019.
-This exhibition, never before seen in Europe, will present, among other works, La caravane du vent (The Caravan of Wind), an installation of twenty-one sculptures animated by the wind, in the Dräi Eechelen Park.
+The new solo show by Susumu Shingu will connect to the important retrospective Spaceship that the Mudam Luxembourg—Musée d’Art Moderne Grand-Duc Jean dedicates to his work from May 18, 2018 to January 6, 2019.
+This exhibition, never seen before in Europe, will present, among other works, La caravane du vent (The Caravan of Wind), an installation of twenty-one sculptures animated by the wind, in the Dräi Eechelen Park.

 Sculptor of wind, water, and gravity, Susumu Shingu uses high technologies and the talents of his time to create installations in harmony with the secret rhythms of the planet.
 He has regularly collaborated with such prestigious artists such as Renzo Piano, Tadao Ando, Issey Miyake, and Jiři Kilián.
 The art of Susumu Shingu could not exist without wind.
 His elegant sculptures are animated by the smallest movement of the air, and reveal the intangible